RushAlz/IAMSPE-CS31-Genomica_Computacional/tutorials/mapping_variants.md

 Now load variants file.
 Click on `Tracks` then `Local File` and select the `analysis-ready-variants-filteredGT-functotated.vcf.gz` file you just copied.

-Now explore the variants in the chromossome 22.
+Now explore the variants in the chromosome 22.
 You can zoom in and out using the mouse wheel.
 You can also search for specific genes using the search bar.

 ## Conclusion